luciopaiva/caparzo/README.md

 Once again, every intermediate point will need to be interpolated.
 Here's the updated formula:

     translationDueToMousePosition = mouseX * (1 - scalingFactor);
-    translationDueToCroppedPart = previousTranslationX * scalingFactor;
+    translationDueToCroppedPart = previousTranslateX * scalingFactor;
-    translateX = translationDueToMousePosition + translationDueToCroppedPart
+    translateX = translationDueToMousePosition + translationDueToCroppedPart;

 Or, refactoring it a bit:

-    translateX = (previousTranslationX - mouseX) * scalingFactor + mouseX
+    translateX = (previousTranslateX - mouseX) * scalingFactor + mouseX;

+So there you have it.
+That's all you need for scaling in one dimension.
+Now for two dimensions is ridiculously simple: just use the same formula separately for the y axis :-)

 ## Touch events

 ### Pinch

-Things to write about:

-- how the scaling factor is computed by comparing initial finger distance against current one
-- how we should consider only the initial mean point and scale around it; scaling around the *current* mean point does not work well (and that is what EasyPZ seems to do)
-- how to pan while pinching: if we keep the distance between the two fingers constant and move them together, we should be able to pan (that's how Google Maps does it)
-- explain how the "touchmove" event fires repeatedly, even if the fingers are not moving... so it's easier to calculate things based on the moment "touchstart" happened

-## Future things to implement

-- optionally ease movement
+Scaling via pinching is almost exactly the same idea.
+The scaling pivot point is still there, although it is now not a mouse pointer, but the mean point between the two fingers doing the pinch gesture.
+The scaling factor is obviously also there, but it's now the difference in distance between the two fingers while the pinch gesture happens.

+There is a small thing to note about the pivot point, however.
+It should not be updated while the gesture is being performed.
+Try it yourself.
+Notice that the final result doesn't seem natural; it is not exactly what you would expect.
+So you must save the initial mean point and use it for all `touchmove` events that follow.

+And, about `touchmove` events, beware that they happen a lot, even if the fingers are not moving.
+So just a heads up that you should keep your handler as light as possible.

+So here's the formula so far:

+    translateX = (initialTranslateX - initialPinchX) * scalingFactor + initialPinchX;

+But there's one last thing: open Google Maps and notice that while you're zooming in and out the map using the pinch gesture, you are also able to *pan* the map.
+It would be nice to be able to do that as well.
+The change needed is really easy: you just have to track how the mean point moved since the gesture started.
+The initial mean point you already have; now you just need to calculate it also every time a `touchmove` event happens.
+Take the difference between the last measure made and the initial one and you have you panning delta.
+Then just add that to your formula:

+    translateX = (initialTranslateX - initialPinchX) * scalingFactor + initialPinchX + (pinchX - initialPinchX);

+Notice that you can simplify it a bit:

+    translateX = (initialTranslateX - initialPinchX) * scalingFactor + pinchX;

+And that's it!
+That's your formula for scaling using the pinch gesture.